SebastianSa/Arduino-Automatic-Plant-Watering-System/README.md

 # Arduino-Automatic-Plant-Watering-System
-Arduino Plant watering System for four Plants (added some optimisations and LCD display)
+Arduino Plant watering System for four Plants added some optimisations added LCD display
+  Display based on % not absolute values from sensor 3d printed Box and assessories

 # ToDo